400 Quail Road

 Regional artists are invited to submit up to three different pieces to be considered for AOTM.
 Please submit up to three images (or drawings) for each piece proposed.
-Please submit only images of proposed work; we are not looking for images of past work.

 The Art in Public Places Commission is seeking to display unique, original artwork of a diverse range and media.
 All artwork must be size/scale appropriate to available space; work will be installed in predetermined spaces selected by the panel.
 No additional lighting will be provided for any of the artwork.

 The selection panel will consider the following criteria in its review of submitted artwork: artistic merit, appropriateness, durability, uniqueness, compatibility with an available site, and safety.
 Sculptural submissions for out of doors installation must be durable and able to handle extreme weather conditions, including intense sunlight, high winds, hail, and freezing temperatures mixed with ice and snow.
 All work must be tolerant of direct sunlight/sun exposure and considerations will not be made for individual pieces that may fade.
 Artists may submit work that is completed and available to be installed summer 2020.

 *program subject to change*

 Select artists will receive a stipend of $1,000 per piece after delivery and installation of the artwork.
 The City of Longmont will be responsible (physically and financially) for installation of all artwork.
 The artist is responsible for completing a City contract, submitting installation plans prior to scheduling delivery, providing specialty hardware, transport of the artwork for installation and de-installation following the terms of the contract.
 The City will not be responsible for storing packaging through the duration of the loan.

 - Up to three different works of art available, and a maximum of three (3) images of each piece.

 - Letter of interest and/or artists statement (limit 400 words, please).